LalithaSpoorthy/Spotify-end-to-end-ETL-data-engineering/README.md

 ### Architecture
 ![Architecture Diagram](https://github.com/LalithaSpoorthy/Spotify-end-to-end-ETL-data-engineering/blob/main/Spotify-etl-data-architecture.png)

+### About Dataset/API
+This API contains information about music artist, albums and songs - [Spotify API](http://developer.spotify.com/documentation/)

 ### Services Used
 1. **AWS S3 (Simple Storage Service):** Amazon S3 is a highly scalable oject storage service that can store and retrieve any amount of data from anywhere on the web.
 It is commonly used to store and distribute large media files, data backups and static website files.